EU Settlement Scheme – the deadline has now passed

 Before you travel - crossing the UK border after 30 June 2021

 Individuals with pre-settled or settled status under the EUSS should ensure that they update their online account with all valid travel documents (such as passports or national identity cards) that they hold and intend to use for travel, to avoid any unnecessary delays at the border.
-They can do this online by using the view and prove service, which enables individuals with digital status to keep their travel documents updated.
+They can do this online by using the view and prove (external link) service, which enables individuals with digital status to keep their travel documents updated.

 Applications made after 30 June 2021 deadline